 Gilbert Memorial Park, at the intersection of Huckins Avenue and East Squantum Street [map]

-Join the festivities as we kick off the holiday season with the annual Tree Lighting following the Quincy Christmas Parade.
-Head over to the triangle at Gilbert Memorial Park and join your neighbors for hot cocoa and delicious cookies provided by the Seaside Gardeners of Squantum.
-Join in on the carol singing as we welcome Santa Claus who will do the honors of lighting up the tree!
-Hope to see you and the whole family there!
+We kicked off the holiday season with the annual Tree Lighting following the Quincy Christmas Parade.
+Neighbors gathered at the triangle at Gilbert Memorial Park and for hot cocoa and delicious cookies provided by the Seaside Gardeners of Squantum.
+Folks joined in carol singing as we welcomed Santa Claus who did the honors of lighting up the tree!

 At the annual craft fair held at the Kennedy Center visitors found a great selection of gifts and items for the upcoming holiday season, including handmade goods, homemade baked goods, and books, as well as items at the Second Hand Rose table.